AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-overview.md

 ## Access Experience Cloud resources from the Commerce Admin

-When you access the Commerce Admin from Commerce Projects, the Commerce Admin view includes a header with additional options available with the Experience Cloud integration.
+When you open the Admin from the Commerce Projects workspace, the header includes additional options available with the Experience Cloud integration.

 ![Experience Cloud dashboard](./assets/admin-uex-commerceadmin-view.png){width="700" zoomable="yes"}